Jeffersonian democracy

-The term was commonly used to refer to the Democratic-Republican Party – formally named the "Republican Party" – which Jefferson founded in opposition to the Federalist Party of Alexander Hamilton.
-At the beginning of the Jeffersonian era, only two states (Vermont and Kentucky) had established universal white male suffrage by abolishing property requirements.
-By the end of the period, more than half of the states had followed suit, including virtually all of the states in the Old Northwest.
-States then also moved on to allowing white male popular votes for presidential elections, canvassing voters in a more modern style.
+The term was commonly used to refer to the Democratic-Republican Party, formally named the "Republican Party", which Jefferson founded in opposition to the Federalist Party of Alexander Hamilton.
+At the beginning of the Jeffersonian era, only two states, Vermont and Kentucky, established universal white male suffrage by abolishing property requirements.
+But by the end of the Jeffersonian period, more than half of the states had followed suit, including virtually all of the states in the Old Northwest.
+States then moved on to allowing white male popular votes for presidential elections, canvassing voters more modernly.
 Jefferson's party was then in full control of the apparatus of government – from the state legislature and city hall to the White House.

-Jeffersonian democracy persisted as an element of the Democratic Party into the early 20th century as exemplified by the rise of Jacksonian democracy and the three presidential candidacies of William Jennings Bryan.
+Jeffersonian democracy persisted as an element of the Democratic Party until the early 20th century, exemplified in the rise of Jacksonian democracy and the three presidential candidacies of William Jennings Bryan.

 Positions

-Jefferson has been called "the most democratic of the founders".
+Thomas Jefferson has been called "the most democratic of the founders".
 The Jeffersonians advocated a narrow interpretation of the Constitution's Article I provisions granting powers to the federal government.
 They strenuously opposed the Federalist Party, led by Treasury Secretary Alexander Hamilton.
 President George Washington generally supported Hamilton's program for a financially strong national government.
-The election of Jefferson in 1800, which he called "the revolution of 1800", brought in the Presidency of Thomas Jefferson and the permanent eclipse of the Federalists, apart from the Supreme Court.
+The election of Jefferson in 1800, which Jefferson labeled "the revolution of 1800", brought in the Presidency of Thomas Jefferson and the permanent eclipse of the Federalists, apart from the Supreme Court.

-"Jeffersonian democracy" is an umbrella term and some factions favored some positions more than others.
+Jeffersonian democracy is an umbrella term; some factions favored some positions more.
 While principled, with vehemently held core beliefs, the Jeffersonians had factions that disputed the true meaning of their creed.
-For example, during the War of 1812 it became apparent that independent state militia units were inadequate for conducting a serious war against a major country.
+For example, during the Anglo-American War of 1812, it became apparent that independent state militia units were inadequate for conducting a serious war against a major country.
 The new Secretary of War John C. Calhoun, a Jeffersonian, proposed to build up the Army.
-With the support of most Republicans in Congress, he got his way.
+With the support of most Republicans in Congress, Calhoun got his way.
 However, the "Old Republican" faction, claiming to be true to the Jeffersonian Principles of '98, fought him and reduced the size of the Army after Spain sold Florida to the U.S.

 Historians characterize Jeffersonian democracy as including the following core ideals: